Visual Merchandising and Space Management: Intensive

 This visual merchandising course provides an overview of visual merchandising and space management in the context of fashion retail

-This very comprehensive course covers all aspects of visual merchandising and display in retail today, and will give you a thorough understanding of visual merchandising, its practical application and the different roles of the visual merchandiser...
+A very comprehensive course covering all aspects of visual merchandising and display in retail today. it will give you a thorough understanding of visual merchandising, its practical application and the different roles of the visual merchandiser.
+You will start with the basics but will go on to explore creating themes, space planning and how to inject excitement into stores...

 Taught by: Lucy London.